neelgandhi108/deep_reinforcement_learning_colabandcontri/README.md

 The environment is deemed successfully solved when the average score, considering the maximum score across both agents, is +0.5 or greater over a span of 100 episodes.

-## Getting Started

-### Installation Requirements

-To get started, follow these steps:

-1. Configure a Python 3.6 environment with PyTorch 0.4.0 and necessary requirements as described in the [Udacity repository](https://github.com/udacity/deep-reinforcement-learning#dependencies).
-2. Clone this project repository and ensure it is accessible within your Python environment.
-3. Install the Unity environment by following the instructions in the [Getting Started section](https://github.com/udacity/deep-reinforcement-learning/blob/master/p3_collab-compet/README.md) of the Udacity repository.

 ### Download Environment

 Download the appropriate environment for your operating system using the links below: